 The GPA and/or class rank is used for school activities requiring rank placement such as top GPA award (presented to student with highest GPA in grades nine, ten, and eleven); junior marshals (top six in junior class) and various senior honors and scholarships.
 The valedictory and salutatory awards are presented to the seniors with ranks of one and two, respectively.
-A student must have completed four upper school years at Oakbrook to be eligible for the valedictory and salutatory awards.
+Students must be enrolled at Oakbrook since 9th grade to qualify.